smyrman/goenv/README.md

 isolated environment where you install go packages, binaries, or even C libraries.

-Goenv should work for terminal emulators that are configured to use Bash.
-You are welcome to implement support for more shells if you want to, e.g. for the *Windows Command Prompt*.
+Goenv should work for most Unix variants as long as the terminal emulator is configured to use *Bash*.
+For MacOSX, everything except the C library support is expected to work.
+You are welcome to implement support for more shells and operating systems if you want to, e.g. for the *Windows Command Prompt* or full *Bash* support on MacOSX or Windows.

 Usage
 -----